nathansam/predicct-analysis/README.md

 [29] "rstatix"       "tidyr"         "scales"        "DescTools"
 ```

-You can run `quarto render` from the `src` directory to re-run all analyses.
+Once you have installed the prerequisite software, you can run `quarto render`
+from the `src` directory to re-run all analyses.
+Afterwards, you will be able to
-Afterwards, you will be able to find the rendered reports in the docs directory.
+find the rendered reports in the `docs` directory.

 ``` bash
 cd docs